- About Us

 Who Is Eligible to Give Platelets?

 The interval between consecutive platelet donations at NIH is 1 month.
 However, because the body replaces platelets within a few days, you are allowed to give more frequently when you are donating for a relative or for a patient who responds particularly well to your platelets.
 In addition to standard donor eligibility requirements, platelet donors should refrain from taking aspirin for 48 hours prior to donation.
-Please click here for detailed description of donor criteria.
+View detailed description of donor criteria.

 How Long Does Plateletpheresis Take?

-Plateletpheresis procedures take about 90 minutes, but you should allow another 30 minutes for staff to obtain your medical history.
+Plateletpheresis procedures take about 90 minutes, however, you should allow two hours.
 This gives you just enough time to watch a movie from our extensive video library.
 Every effort will be made to make the experience relaxing and enjoyable.

 How Do I Arrange to Donate Platelets?

-Call the NIH Plateletpheresis Center at (301) 496-4321 to speak to the plateletpheresis recruiter, who will answer your questions and arrange a convenient time for your donation.
-In addition to daytime hours, evening and weekend hours are available.
+Call the NIH Donor Center at Fishers Lane at (301) 496-4321 to speak to the plateletpheresis recruiter, who will answer your questions and arrange a convenient time for your donation.

 NOTE: PDF documents require the free Adobe Reader.